UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 	const xPos = d3.pointer(event, this)[0]; // First array element is x, second is y
 	```

-3. Previously you learned how to use D3 scales to convert data values (input domain) to pixels (output range).
+3. We have used D3 scales multiple times to convert data values (input domain) to pixels (output range).
 We can now use the `invert()` function to do the opposite and get the date that corresponds to the mouse x-coordinate.

 	```js
 	const date = vis.xScale.invert(xPos);
 	```

-4. Find the data point (stock price) based on the selected date.
-We use a special helper function `d3.bisector` that returns the nearest `date` (in our dataset) that falls to the left of the mouse cursor.
+4. We want to find the data point (stock price) based on the selected date.
+Therefore, we use a special helper function `d3.bisector` that returns the nearest `date` (in our dataset) that falls to the left of the mouse cursor.

 	We initialize the d3.bisector somewhere outside of `.on('mousemove')`: